 That being said, as I mentioned above, you can also drink this yummy beverage for faster and more varied results.
 There are a few health benefits associated with drinking rice water.
 It gives you energy because it’s high in complex carbs that are good for the body.
 In Chinese culture, it’s been used to improve digestion and other related issues, such as diarrhea and bloating.
 Another benefit of drinking rice water is that it relaxes both your mind and your body.
 Add a few tablespoons of your water to your bath for natural stress relief.

+Patience is key.
 Rice water, like most skin treatments, takes some time to have a noticeable effect on the skin.
 While there are no side effects of using rice water on the skin, this process can be a little daunting because of how much time it takes to see your skin improve.
+If you're still unsure about it, do a patch test before procceeding to use rice water on your entire face.
 Make sure to include it in your daily skincare routine, and make a habit out of using it regularly.
 The results will come on their own, in no time.
-Patience Is Key